GL-Li/vimwiki/ubuntu_linux_bash.md

 ## QA =========================================================================

+### QA: how to set up computer so can be connected with ssh

+- `$ sudo apt install openssh-server` on the host computer
+- `$ ssh usrname@192.168.0.12` to ssh to the host computer from another computer.

+### QA: how to check hostname and ip address

+- `$ hostname` to show hostname
+- `$hostname -I` to show all IP addresses of this computer in local networks.
+They are not public IP addresses.

 ### QA: how to replace string "abc" to "xyz" in all files in a directory?

 - `$ sed -i 's/abc/xyz/g' *`